meatball133/crystal/exercises/concept/spellbound-steel/.docs/introduction.md

 ### Map

-The `map` method is another way to iterate over an `Array`, it returns a new `Array` containing the results of applying the block to each element.
+The [`map`][map] method is another way to iterate over an `Array`, it returns a new `Array` containing the results of applying the block to each element.
+It is similar to the `each` method, but it returns a new `Array` with the transformed elements.
+Transformation is very useful when you want to apply a function to each element of the collection, which is a common operation.

 ```crystal
 arr = [1, 2, 3]